The ultimate NC500 itinerary

 Miles: 44

 Camping is the best way to stay along the NC500 because it gives you so much flexibility, but we recommend booking campsites in advance on Pitchup rather than turning up at a park and hoping there’s an available pitch.
 The route is especially busy in the peak summer season, so try to book a few months ahead if you can.
-In the quieter spring, autumn and winter months, you can occasionally get away with booking on the day of your stay, especially at the eastern coast where there are more campsites available.
+In the quieter spring, autumn and winter months, you can occasionally get away with booking on the day of your stay, especially on the eastern coast where there are more campsites to choose from.

-There's also the option to try wild camping.
+There’s also the option to try wild camping, as it is legal in most areas of Scotland.
 A mix of the two is perfect, allowing you to stop off at sites with showers and other essential amenities when available, then pitch up just about anywhere you like (within reason – see our wild camping guide for more info) the rest of the time.

-Areas with numerous glamping and camping sites on the North Coast 500 include Thurso, Dornoch and Inverness on the route's northeastern and eastern section.
-To browse all the top spots to stay along the NC500, take a look at the Highlands and Islands page on Pitchup.
-Or check out some of our favourites enroute:
+Areas with numerous glamping and camping sites on the North Coast 500 include Lochinver, Thurso, Dornoch and Inverness.
+To browse all the top spots to stay along the NC500, take a look at the Highlands and Islands page on Pitchup, or check out some of our favourites en route, starting on the west coast and driving clockwise back round to Inverness:

 Melvich – Kirkton Holidays